An Iterative Algorithm for Fitting Nonconvex Penalized Generalized Linear Models with Grouped Predictors: Solving the Penalized Log-likelihood Estimation Problem

-where $L=\sum_{i=1}^n L_i$ (see Section \ref{sec:notation}) is the log-likelihood of the data, $\bsbb_k$ are the coefficients associated with $\bsbX_k$, and $P_k$ are the penalty functions which allow to be discrete, nonconvex, and nondifferentiable at zero (like the $l_0$-penalty), to enforce sparsity on $\bsbb$.
-A parsimonious model is usually preferred in model interpretation especially when the dimensionality $p$ is much greater than the sample size $n$.
+where $L=\sum_{i=1}^n L_i$ is the log-likelihood, $\bsbb_k$ are the coefficients associated with $\bsbX_k$, and $P_k$ are the penalty functions that can be discrete, nonconvex, and nondifferentiable at zero.
+The dimension $p$ may be much greater than the sample size $n$.
+There may exist a large number of nuisance features.

+Directly optimizing \eqref{oriprob-gen} can be tricky for a given penalty function.
+For example, the $l_0$-penalty $\frac{\lambda^2 }{ 2} \|\bsbb\|_0=\frac{\lambda^2}{ 2} |\{i: \beta_i \neq 0\}$ (where $| \cdot |$ is the set cardinality) used for building a parsimonious model is discrete and nonconvex.
+We turn to another class of estimators defined via an arbitrarily given thresholding rule to solve \eqref{oriprob-gen} for essentially any $P_k$.